NED's Calculators

 • Supergalactic

-Enter the redshift you wish to correct in velocity units of km sec-1.
+Enter the redshift you wish to correct in velocity units of km/sec.

-If you wish to use one of NED's pre-defined apex vectors, choose the one defining the reference frame to which the redshift is currently referred by clicking on the "From" button and choosing one of the reference frames named there.
-Do the same for the "To" button, choosing the reference frame to which you wish to correct the redshift.
+If you wish to use one of NED's pre-defined apex vectors, select the one defining the reference frame to which the redshift is currently referred by clicking on the "Velocity from" button and choosing one of the reference frames named there.
+Do the same for the "Velocity to" button, choosing the reference frame to which you wish to correct the redshift.

-If your redshift is currently referred to a velocity frame for which NED does not provide an apex vector, click the radio button and enter your apex vector (coordinates and coordinate system, and velocity) in the boxes provided.
+If your redshift is currently referred to a velocity frame for which NED does not provide an apex vector, select "Yes" in the box under "Please select here to use your own apex vector", and enter the coordinates, coordinate system, and velocity in the boxes provided.

 Results

-Click on "Calculate" to run the calculator.
-It will replace the input page with a new page showing your input parameters, the type of correction you requested, and the apex vector used, as well as the output velocity.
+Click on "Go" to run the calculator.
+The output will be displayed right below the input, recapturing the input parameters and providing the output velocity.
 If the calculator does not recognize some aspect of your input, it will display an error message.
-In this case, use your browser's "Back" button to return to the input page to correct the input.
+In such cases, use your browser's "Back" button to return to the input page and correct the input.

 Notes